darthvader666uk/cinema-times/README.md

 So far we have

 1. Cineworld
-2. Odeon (Slight oddness that you have to tab each day as the way the informationb is presented)
-3. Maxime Cinema (Mainly Blackwood)
+2. Maxime Cinema (Mainly Blackwood)
-4. Everyman
+3. Everyman

 **To Do**